DanielMabadeje/Start-My-Simple-PHP-Framework/README.md

 3. Copy Start PHP Framework folder contents to `C:\xampp\htdocs` for windows or `/Applications/XAMPP/xamppfiles/htdocs` for mac.
 4. **OR** Configure XAMPP's Apache's `httpd.conf` Directory root to Start's Directory, see instructions: [Here](https://stackoverflow.com/questions/18902887/how-to-configuring-a-xampp-web-server-for-different-root-directory "Stackoverflow").
 5. Open XAMPP and start both Apache and Mysql.
+6. Run Composer Install
-6. Go to [localhost](http://localhost "Go to Localhost") and start developing!
+7. Go to [localhost](http://localhost "Go to Localhost") and start developing!

 * To Use the pre-made Login/Register, and you're **using SQL** (not Mongo) you must create the database and tables in SQL.